 For this reason alone, nulled WordPress software is not worth the risk.
 You’re much better off purchasing the legitimate version to protect yourself, your visitors, and your reputation.

-2. You won’t receive updates.
+2. You won’t receive updates from plugin developers.

 Any WordPress user knows that updates are a part of life.
 Plugin and theme developers frequently release updates to patch software bugs, address security vulnerabilities, and introduce new features.
 If you acquire a nulled version of a plugin or theme, you simply won’t get these updates.